Existence of metrics maximizing the first eigenvalue on non-orientable surfaces: Maximizing the first eigenvalue

 Our first goal is to prove that for the situation at hand the volume, measured with respect to $g_k$, either concentrates in the neighborhood of a pinching geodesic, or in one connected component of the complement of these neighborhoods.
 Before stating and proving this result we need to introduce some notation, which we borrow from Section\,4 in \cite{petrides}.

 We write $s_1$ for the number of one-sided closed geodesics with length going to $0$.
 Moreover, we denote by $s_2$ the number of such geodesics that are two-sided.
 Clearly, $s=s_1+s_2$ and $0\leq s_1,s_2\leq s$.
 From now on we assume that the closed geodesics $\gamma_{k}^{i}$ are ordered such that the first $s_1$ geodesics are one-sided.
+Moreover, we write $l_k^i=l_{h_k}(\gamma_k^i)$ for the hyperbolic length of the short geodesics.

 For all $s_1+1\le i\le s$ the collar theorem \cite{buser} asserts the existence of an open neighborhood $P_k^i$ of $\gamma_k^i$ isometric to the following truncated hyperbolic cylinder

 with

 endowed with the metric